plutonska/attendnow-backend/README.md

 <span align="center">

-**Attendnow** Attendnow is a comprehensive attendance management system designed to streamline the process of tracking employee attendance.
+**Attendnow** is a comprehensive attendance management system designed to streamline the process of tracking employee attendance.
 This repository contains the backend codebase for the Attendnow application, built with Laravel & Stisla Admin Dashboard.

 </span>